 - These are all my opinion.
 Lou Mongello constantly says that “every attraction is someone’s favorite.”
 While that is corny and seems a little silly, I think the sentiment is mostly true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

-Like Hollywood Studios, this post will be shorter than the Disneyland and California Adventure posts because there are fewer attractions.
-Animal Kingdom has legitimate reasons for this as there aren’t many theme parks like it in the world.
+Like Hollywood Studios, this post will be shorter than the other park’s posts because there are fewer attractions.
+Animal Kingdom has a few actual reasons for this as there aren’t many theme parks like it in the world.
 The park isn’t about racing from attraction to attraction but instead is best experienced taking a leisurely pace and exploring the vast grounds.
 If you’re just doing attractions at Animal Kingdom and are skipping the live entertainment, the trails (which we do include in this list), the smaller animal exhibits and just soaking in the atmosphere, I’d highly recommend you adjust your touring plan.
 While I’m sure the park isn’t for everyone, I think slowing down would make any experience at Animal Kingdom better.
 That is the reason why attraction rankings at this park don’t tell the full story.

 With all of that being said, Animal Kingdom could use a few more attractions to ride.
 Pandora certainly helped.
 Another expansion, an upgrade at Rafiki’s Planet Watch or a quality replacement for DinoLand would do wonders and make this a top tier park.
 Hopefully that comes in the future.